Best Auto-Switching Energy Companies (Reduce Energy Bills)

 *slaps forehead*

-Needless to say, our faith will be woefully misplaced if we believe our energy supplier will automatically reward us with loyalty rates.
+The energy crisis situation is so unhinged, that we’re in a reality where our faith will be woefully misplaced if we believe our energy supplier will automatically reward us with loyalty rates.
 Instead, wisdom should prepare us for punishing price hikes.
 Just for being faithful.
 Bat-shit ridiculous when you think about it, really.

 And, it’s becoming insanely popular.
 For all the right reasons!

-However, we’re in phase two now; the resistance has introduced “auto-switching” services (not to be confused with basic comparison or switch services), which has made it possible for even the most hideously inactive waste-of-space to be automatically switched onto the best energy rates every time the fixed-term contract expires.
+“Auto-switching” services (not to be confused with basic comparison or switch services), which has made it possible for even the most hideously inactive waste-of-space to be automatically switched onto the best energy rates every time the fixed-term contract expires.
 Hunting no longer required.

 If you’re not already on the ‘energy auto-switch’ hype, let’s take a walk through the newest way of managing our utility tariffs…